 A nation on the frontlines of climate change, Morocco looks to further reduce its emissions with industrial energy efficiency

-As the only North African country without major fossil fuel reserves, Morocco imports more than 90 per cent of its energy needs.
+As one of the only North African countries without major fossil fuel reserves, Morocco imports more than 90 per cent of its energy needs.
 Therefore, the country is taking bold steps to ensure it can power its growing economy long into the future.
 Aside from efforts to diversify the nation’s energy base through renewable sources, the Government of Morocco has its sights set on significantly reducing energy use before 2030.

-Accelerating Industrial Energy Efficiency in Morocco
+Accelerating industrial energy efficiency in Morocco

 While some advances have been made, vast amounts of untapped energy savings potential still exist in Morocco’s industrial sectors.
 According to the results from national energy audits, more than 15 per cent of the baseline industrial energy use could be saved.